chillibasket/processing-grapher/README.md

 </br>

 ## Changelog
+1. (29th November 2020) Version 1.1.1
+	1. Added button on "Live Graph" tab to toggle automatic y-axis scaling on/off.
+	2. Added a "Hidden" section on the "Live Graph" tab so that unwanted signals can be hidden from the real-time graphs.
+	3. Added a "Settings" sidebar menu to make changing program preferences easier.
+	4. Added two additional program colour schemes.
 1. (7th September 2020) Version 1.1.0 [Release]
 	1. Updated all version number to differentiate between minor updates and larger releases.
 	1. Improved the way in which the axis labels are displayed on the graphs.